HedleyPty/Regular-expressions/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:0d507f6f0e
 ##Parentheses ()

 The pair of parenthesis has **no meaning** in isolation.
-They have a special meaning, but we discuss that in another exercise.
+They have a special meaning, but we discuss that in future exercises.
 **Which of the following regex contains match the string "(a)"?** Use the R sintaxis
 *** =pre_exercise_code
 ```{r}